browserengineering/book/book/accessibility.md

                 browser.handle_hover(event.motion)
 ```

-Now the browser should listen to the hovered position, determine if
+The browser should listen to the hovered position, determine if
 it's over an accessibility node, and highlight that node.
 We don't
-want to disturb our normal rendering cadence, so in `handle_hover`
+want to disturb the normal rendering cadence, so in `handle_hover`
-we'll save the hover event and then in `composite_raster_and_draw`
+save the hover event and then in `composite_raster_and_draw`
-we'll react to the hover:
+react to the hover:

 ``` {.python}
 class Browser: